Sergio1308/order-book-snapshots/README.md

 # Order-book-snapshots
-Order book app for receiving Snapshots order book order by LINKUSDT via REST API every 10 seconds
+App for receiving Order Book Snapshots by LINKUSDT via REST API every 10 seconds.
+The result is written to the log, which is located in the root directory.
 ## Project Structure
 * package src/main/java/org/example contains:
   * config package: